garcia-s/dsa-patterns/docs/en/structures/arrays.md

 # Arrays.

 Arrays are one of the simplest data structures.
 Now, here we are talking about "real arrays" which should not beconfused with __ArrayLists__.
-Arrays are a "list" of continuous memory that contain __something__.
+Arrays are a "list" of contiguous memory that contain __something__.

 They can contain pretty much anything you can imagine, pointers/references, numbers, characters, etc. In fact what we know as a "tring" it's actually an array of characters.